rmarianski/geoserver-exts/README.md

 Building
 --------

-geoserver-exts currently depends on the suite 2.5 version of geoserver.
-Build that first:
+geoserver-exts currently depends on a recent version of geoserver master.
+You can build that first, or have the geoserver-exts build pull down the latest geoserver snapshot.

-    git clone git@github.com:opengeo/geoserver.git
+    git clone git@github.com:opengeo/geoserver-exts.git
-    cd geoserver
-    git checkout suite-2.5
-    cd src/web/app
-    ln -s ../../../data/minimal .
-    cd ../../..
+    cd geoserver-exts
-    mvn clean install -DskipTests

-Now the geoserver extensions can be built.
-Navigate to the root of the extensions and run:

-    mvn test
+    mvn package

 Adding a new extension
 ----------------------